olivierfriard/boris_docs/index.rst

 Input the index of the column containing the timestamp and the index of the column containing the value to be plotted.
-The tow indices must be separated by a comma (,).
+The two indices must be separated by a comma (,).

 .. image:: data_files_columns_selection.png
    :width: 80%